Backblaze/b2-sdk-java/README.md

 One of the main helpers is our B2Json class.
 It uses annotations on class members and constructors to convert between Java classes and JSON.

+**Caching**

+Each B2StorageClientImpl has a B2AccountAuthorizationCache and a B2UploadUrlCache.

+Whenever the SDK needs an account authorization, it gets it from the B2AccountAuthorizationCache.
+If the cache doesn't have one, it will use its B2AccountAuthorizer to get one.
+When there's an authorization error, the B2Retryer clears the cache so a new authorization will be fetched the next time it's needed.

+Whenever the SDK needs an upload url it gets one from its B2UploadUrlCache, which can hold multiple urls (and upload auth tokens) per bucket.
+When there's no upload url for a given bucket, the cache requests one from the B2 service.
+When the SDK uses one of them, it is removed from the cache.
+If the upload succeeds, the url is put back in the cache for later use.
+If the upload fails, the url is not put back in the cache, so it will not be reused.
+The B2LoadFileUploader, which encapsulates large file uploads, uses an instance of B2UploadPartUrlCache in a similar fashion.

+**Retrying**

+B2 clients may need to retry operations while using the B2 API.
+The most common time is when an upload is interrupted and the client needs to fetch a new upload URL and try again.
+Long-running B2 clients may also have their B2 authTokens expire; when that happens, the client needs to reauthenticate.
+Additionally, network issues between the client and the B2 service can cause errors that should be retried.
+Periodically, there are B2 service issues which could result in retryable errors.
+The SDK handles most of this retrying transparently to the client.

+For each high-level call, the B2StorageClient uses an instance of B2Retryer; each B2Retryer is given a B2RetryPolicy object.
+When the retrier catches an error, it clears cached authTokens (and upload urls are not put back in the upload url cache).
+The retryer uses information in the error objects to categorize errors as unretryable, retryable immediately, or retryable after a delay.
+The B2Retryer then notifies the B2RetryPolicy what has happened and, for retryable errors and takes the policy's guidance about whether to retry and, for retries that need a delay, how long to sleep.

+SDK users can customize their retry policy by providing a B2RetryPolicy factory.
+By default, a factory that returns instances of B2DefaultRetryPolicy is used.
+The B2DefaultRetryPolicy implements the policy described in the B2 documentation using the retry specified in the B2 response or an exponential backoff if none is provided.

 TESTING
 =======